SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 ### Methodological Note on Analytical Rigor and Validation

-The primary conclusions presented in this document are derived from the direct statistical analysis of the simulation's output data.
-This includes the aggregate statistics from the `summary_full.json`, the per-file checks from the `math_check.json`, the raw data from `tqe_runs_E+I.csv`, and the visual analysis of key plots.
+The primary conclusions are derived from direct statistical analysis of the simulation outputs, including the aggregate statistics in `summary_full.json`, the consistency checks in `math_check.json`, the raw run table `tqe_runs_E+I.csv` (and, where applicable, `tqe_runs_E-Only.csv`), and the full set of generated figures.

 To ensure the utmost rigor in the interpretation of these findings, the complete dataset and all generated figures were subjected to **multiple, independent rounds of control analysis**.
 The same simulation data was submitted for a full, iterative, Socratic analysis to different advanced Large Language Models to act as scientific reasoning assistants.